Feature request #19832

 I can't edit the existing ticket, but I was referring to the QGIS Desktop application and not having to use browser or other programs.

 I am thinking of making it easier to delete files within a QGIS project whilst you are doing work.

 Thank you, sorry for the delay in the update.
 I should have made it clearer in the ticket

-#4 Updated by Tom na about 2 years ago
+#4 Updated by Tom na over 2 years ago

 Alessandro Pasotti wrote:

 Tom, when we say "browser" we mean the QGIS internal browser dock widget (usually show in the top left corner of the application and always shown in the data source manager dialog).

 I see what you mean with browser, that is slightly easier than using file explorer (windows) to find the files after you have removed the layers.

 However using QGIS 3.2.2-1 when using browser/browser 2 dock widget, the .cpg and .qpj files are not deleted, (perhaps I should raise that as a bug.)

 I was hoping to add an option into Layer dock widget, so remove/and delete, as you still need to navigate to the file in the browser dock widget.